Chelseadamola/Chelseadamola/README.md

 🌱 As a lifelong learner, I'm always seeking out new data challenges to keep my skills sharp.
 And I'm always down for a good data chat, so don't hesitate to hit me up!

 👩🏾‍💻 Let's connect and chat about anything data-related!
-You can find me on LinkedIn.